shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 NOTE:
 To view metrics on the Overview panel, the [background aggregation](#enable-or-disable-overview-background-aggregation) must be enabled.

-### DevSecOps metrics comparison panels
+### DevSecOps metrics comparison panel

 > - Contributor count metric at the group level [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/433353) to GitLab.com in GitLab 16.9.

-The DevSecOps metrics comparison panels display metrics for a group or project in the month-to-date, last month, the month before, and the past 180 days.
+The DevSecOps metrics comparison displays DORA4, vulnerability, and flow metrics for a group or project in the month-to-date, last month, the month before, and the past 180 days.
-These visualizations help you understand whether the key DevSecOps metrics improve month over month.
-The Value Stream Dashboard displays three DevSecOps metric comparison panels:
+This visualization helps you understand whether the key DevSecOps metrics improve month over month.

-- Lifecycle metrics
-- DORA metrics
-- Security metrics

-In each comparison panel, you can:
+In the comparison panel, you can:

 - Compare the performance between groups, projects, and teams at a glance.
 - Identify the teams and projects that are the largest value contributors, overperforming, or underperforming.